88lex/sasync/README.md

 ###  Changelog

-v2.5 TBD
+v2.6
+- [NEW] Added an adjustable field separator for set files (called `IFS1`).
+Default `' ,|'` handles space, comma or | as a separator.
+  - If your remote name has a space then edit set file to use , or | as a field separator, then change `IFS`=',|'`.
+  - One method to change spaces to ',' in your set file is to run `sed -r 's/\s+/,/g' set.file > set.file.new` in a bash terminal.

-- [NEW] Optional backup of old files to separate directory, rather than deletion.
-Uses --backup-dir rclone flag
+- [NEW] Optional backup of old files to separate directory, rather than deletion [default=false].
+Uses --backup-dir rclone flag.
+  - If source is root of remote `:` then no backup is made. rclone does not allow backups from root level.

 - [NEW] Handles missing jsons, skips to next existing json